teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/operator-runbook.md

 ```

 The script prints the scheduler JSON response (requires `jq` for pretty output).
 Because it only depends on curl it can be embedded in Cron, Rundeck, or any CI/CD workflow to automate pause/resume sequences.

+### Alert History & Acknowledgements

+- `GET /rest/ai-reviewer/1.0/automation/alerts/deliveries` now returns every webhook delivery plus an `ackStats` block summarising pending count, oldest pending age, and the average acknowledgement latency.
+Use this feed to prove that incidents were acknowledged in time.
+- `POST /rest/ai-reviewer/1.0/automation/alerts/deliveries/{id}/ack` stores the actor, timestamp, and optional note directly in the AO table so you can audit response hand-offs later.
+The Health metrics `ai.alerts.pendingAcknowledgements`, `ai.alerts.pendingOldestSeconds`, and `ai.alerts.ack.latencySecondsAvg` track the same data for dashboards.
+- Infrastructure teams should keep the pending count at zero during business hours; if a webhook fails repeatedly, the auto-disable mechanism will trip and you will see the pending metrics climb until a human re-enables the channel and acknowledges the alert.

 ### Worker Pool Degradation